Jakub Feter

-Jakub Feter (born May 3, 1987) is a Polish football player who plays for Lech Rypin as a midfielder.
+Jakub Feter (born 3 May 1987) is a Polish former professional footballer who played as a midfielder.
 He played in the 2007 FIFA U-20 World Cup in Canada.

 Career

 Club

 He began his playing career at Szkoły Mistrzostwa Sportowego in Łodz.
 After 2 seasons in the 4th division with LKS Bałucz and UKS SMS Bałucz, Feter was bought in 2007 by UKS SMS Łódź.

 International

 He also was called up for the U-20 tournament in Jordan, before playing in the 2007 U-20 World Cup in Canada.